hellp/aprxc/README.md

 ### Is it useful?

 - You have to be okay with the inaccuracies, obviously.
-- However, for small unique counts (less than 80k) the numbers are correct and the command might be easier to remember than the sort/uniq pipe or the awkward awk construct.
+- However, for small unique counts (less than 80k) the numbers are accurate and the command might be easier to remember than the sort/uniq pipe or the awkward awk construct.
 - It's basically always faster than the sort/uniq pipe.